Psychedelics: How to steer a trip wherever you want

-A lot of years ago I saw some ayahuasca shaman do something similar.
+A lot of years ago I took Ayahuasca with this shaman who did something similar.
 He asked us to consider our intentions for the trip, and to keep our aim in mind once we were tripping.
-Also, we did some kind of dynamic meditation before the trip, keeping our aim in mind.
-I think that’s what pushed said aim into our unconscious mind.
+Also, we did some kind of dynamic meditation before the trip, keeping our aim in mind there.
+I'm pretty sure that’s what pushed said aim into our unconscious mind.

 However, it is not necessary to keep the goal in mind while tripping.
-The reality our imagination is going to build will react by itself to the suggestion we’ve put in our unconscious mind.
-In fact, it often happens that our unconscious mind gives us whatever we’ve asked for but in an unexpected way.
+Our imagination will build a reality according to the suggestion we've put in our unconscious mind.
+In fact, it often happens that our unconscious mind gives us whatever we asked for, but in an unexpected way.
 Which is good, since we probably wouldn’t learn so much from a foreseeable experience.

-All in all, the most important thing here is that our instructions to our unconscious mind on what we want to explore reach the unconscious and stay there.
+All in all, the most important thing here is that our commands to our unconscious mind on what we want to explore reach it and stay there.

-Our state of mind when we take the substance is also important.
+Our state of mind when we take the substance is important as well.
 When shamans say that gods or spirits inhabit some plants, it isn’t just some primitive belief: If you treat the substance as if it was sacred, this attitude will bring you to a mental state that is truly helpful to your experience.

-The psychedelic trip as a magickal or sacred experience (instead of just ludic) can be an extremely strong experience.
-We shouldn’t however be afraid of the bad trip, since the experiences that are really demanding are also the experiences from which you can learn the most.
+The psychedelic trip as a magickal or sacred experience (instead of just ludic) can become an extremely strong experience.
+We shouldn’t however be afraid of the bad trip, since the experiences that are really demanding are also those from which you can learn the most.

 Even if you’ve correctly programmed your trip, you could end up visiting some other places.
-This happens for example, if you have already reached your goals, but the substance is still acting (which isn’t unusual at all in trips that last for several hours).
-You might also keep traumatic contents in your unconscious that really need to be dealt with which might even eclipse your sigil programming.
-This is a symptom there’s work you should do, garbage you should clean inside yourself before proceeding with the deeper stuff.
+This happens for example, if you have already reached your goals, but the substance is still active (which isn’t unusual at all when trips last for several hours).
+You might also keep traumatic contents in your unconscious that really need to be dealt with, and which might even eclipse your sigil programming.
+This is a symptom there’s work you should do, dirt inside yourself you have to clean before you work with the deeper stuff.

 Magick itself demands a lot of serious internal work.
 If you don’t deal with your trauma, you could end up even more unbalanced.
-This often happens to people who abuse psychedelics with a magical/spiritual aim.
-The ego swells, since they confuse their altered consciousness abilities with their deteriorating set of "normal" abilities.
+This often happens to people who abuse psychedelics in a magical/spiritual context.
+The ego swells, since the users confuse their altered consciousness abilities with their deteriorating set of "normal" abilities.

-Psychedelic substances are fantastic, since they can open you doors you’d have a really hard time to open without them.
-However, there’s other side to this: You must work after the trip and earth what you’ve experienced.
+Psychedelic substances are amazing.
+They can open you doors you’d have a really hard time to open without them.
+However, there’s another side to the story: You must work after the trip and bring down to earth what you’ve experienced.
 If you systematically skip the afterwork, you might end up losing control.

 If you need a clear example about this, you might want to read “Breaking Open the Head” from Daniel Pinchbeck.
-There you can see how the author loses it as he consumes more and more while he doesn’t really deal with his experiences (and ends up taking them literally).
+There you can see how the author loses it as he consumes more and more but he doesn’t really know how to deal with his experiences (and ends up taking them literally).

-Final advice: If you do not have enough experience with a specific substance, it is better to trip with someone else who is totally sober (ground control).
-It is also a good idea to have some antidote at hand that can stop the trip; even if you never use it, it will make you feel more confident.
+Final advice: If you do not have enough experience with a specific substance, it is better to trip with someone else who would remain totally sober (ground control).
+It is also a good idea to have some antidote at hand so you can stop the trip; even if you never use it, it will make you feel more confident.
 Also try to confirm your intention is appropriate.
-Tarot or any other divination method is a good idea here: Ask if your intention is going to bring anything good, ask if you should do it the time you’ve scheduled for it, ask on the consequences of the trip.
+Tarot (or any other divination method) is a good idea here: Ask if your intention is going to bring anything good, ask if you should do it the time you’ve scheduled for it, ask on the consequences of the trip.
 If the divination results make you doubtful, don’t try to find excuses: Leave it for another day, or at least reconsider your goals and ask again.